 In a string of purely commercialism activities, perhaps accidentally, Grosz captured the last glory of Dallas as a centralized city before it gradually fell victim of endless suburban expansion.

-The three large oil canvases, representing the essence of wealth in Dallas — Oil, Cattle and Cotton, were beautifully executed.
+The three large oil canvases, representing the essence of wealth in Dallas — Oil, Cattle, and Cotton, were beautifully executed.
 The cattle scene, in particular, has undergone a dramatic compositional overhaul to please the patron.
 Big Texas sky, strong linear perspective (he scaled down the cowboy to enlarge the size of the longhorn herd), tight cropping and thick impasto were pleasing enough to Dallas entrepreneur.
-Yet ironically, nothing within the center city, even at that time, retained much traces of the three industries that bolstered the local economy.
-In fact the center city, supported by a booming banking industry then, was so lively and urban that it was probably a disappointment for Grosz who had been fascinated by the images of old American West.
+Ironically, nothing within the center city, even at that time, retained much traces of the three industries that bolstered the local economy.
+In fact, the center city, supported by a booming banking sector then, was so lively and urban that it was probably a disappointment for Grosz who had been fascinated by the images of old American West.

 The label beside the cotton picker painting shows that Grosz probably borrowed the composition from Millet’s famous painting Gleaner since he didn’t have the chance to see the cotton picking in January of North Texas; yet my visual memory leads to a different source – Ben Shahn’s Picking Cotton B&W photo taken in 1935.
 In both images, the artists chose the vantage point behind the cotton pickers.
 By eliminating the facial details and elongating the cotton bag dragged down from the bodies, the images speak of eerie contrast between lightness in cotton and strenuous labor in cotton picking.
 All three paintings were so theme-based and generic to the eyes of Dallasites that “Is that Fort Worth?” was one of the comments that I overheard from an elderly visitor on a wheelchair.